-- R Conduct a literature survey on current approaches to training in general education and compare with existing practice in Jewish education. - R Gather data concerning the background and training history of good educators currently in the field. - R Draft a summary paper on training needs.
+- R Prepare an inventory of current training opportunities. - R Conduct a literature survey on current approaches to training in general education and compare with existing practice in Jewish education. - R Gather data concerning the background and training history of good educators currently in the field. - R Draft a summary paper on training needs.

-7. JEWISH EDUCATION AS A PROFESSION
+JEWISH EDUCATION AS A PROFESSION